conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 Prior to CUDA 12, the only package available on `conda-forge` was the `cudatoolkit` package, a community-maintained, monolithic package containing the entire repackaged CTK.
-During the CUDA 11 release cycle, NVIDIA began maintaining a set of CUDA Toolkit packages in the `nvidia` channel.
+During the CUDA 11 release cycle, NVIDIA began developing a set of CUDA Toolkit packages in the `nvidia` channel.
 Unlike the monolithic `conda-forge` package, the `nvidia` channel distributed the CTK split into components such that each library was given its own package.
 This package organization made it possible to install separate components independently and